The MMAR Lab

 • 3) How can cellular trade-offs help constrain biogeochemical rates in the ocean?

 The postdoc candidate will have strong computational experience and be interested in ecological modeling.
 The postdoc will work developing ecological models that can range in scale, from simulating single-cells to diverse microbial communities.
 The candidate will also be excited about contributing to the field of microbial oceanography by reducing the gap between ‘omics datasets and ocean models.
 The MMAR Lab is officially starting in August 2025 and the start date is negotiable.
 The funding is available for up to 3 years given performance in the first year.
+This postdoc position is funded by Dr. Leles’s startup funds at UTMSI and thus offer the unique opportunity for the successful candidate to co-develop novel and independent research projects.
+The postdoc will also have the opportunity to write grants, join collaborations, and work with graduate and undergraduate students.
+The MMAR Lab is highly cooperative, encourages collaboration with other faculty, students, and staff, and looks for members that are supportive and promote an inclusive professional culture.

 • Work environment: The MMAR Lab is located at UTMSI, by the Gulf of Mexico, in Texas.
 Beach life in Port Aransas is guaranteed, with easy access to the field and diverse ecosystems.
 Remote work is a possibility depending on circumstances.